Razirp/ThreadPool/README_EN.md

 ```

 You can also consult the test programs in the [tests](tests/) directory (e.g., [`functional_test.cpp`](tests/functional_test.cpp)) to see more examples and understand how to utilize various features.

+## TODO List

+### Planned Features

+- **Additional Task Scheduling Policies**: Currently only supports First-In, First-Out (FIFO) strategy; upcoming enhancements will introduce other algorithms like priority scheduling and timer-based scheduling to cater to diverse use cases.

+- **Core Thread Count and Maximum Thread Count Concepts**: Introduce the notions of core thread count and maximum thread count, enabling the thread pool to automatically adjust thread numbers based on workload fluctuations.
+Core threads remain in the pool consistently, while the maximum thread count sets an upper bound for dynamic expansion.

+- **Enhanced Task Rejection Policies**: Implement an array of richer rejection policies, including user-definable ones, to handle task queue saturation scenarios more flexibly.

+- **Thorough Testing and Validation**: Conduct comprehensive functional testing, performance benchmarking, and comparative analysis against existing thread pool implementations to demonstrate the robustness and efficiency of this library.

+## Call for Contributions

+### Open to the Community

+We warmly invite members of the open-source community to contribute in the following areas:

+- **Feature Implementation**: Assist in completing planned features listed in the TODO section, such as implementing new scheduling strategies, supporting core and maximum thread counts, or customizing task rejection policies.

+- **Testing and Benchmarks**: Contribute additional functional test cases, performance data, and especially comparative results against other thread pool libraries, enhancing the testing coverage and performance evaluation of this library.

+- **Practical Experience Sharing**: Solicit community members' experiences in configuring, optimizing, troubleshooting, and securing this thread pool library, providing valuable guidance for fellow users.

+Developers interested in contributing are encouraged to submit Pull Requests or raise Issues via GitHub, collaborating in the advancement of this thread pool library.

 ## Contributing